manojtpillai/kubuculum/README.md

 like 'ssh localhost date' to test that it does].

-In addition, the access policy for the kubernetes cluster should should allow the kubectl commands issued by the tool: create a namespace, list nodes, create statefulsets and pods, to list a few.
+In addition, the access policy for the kubernetes cluster should allow the kubectl commands issued by the tool: create a namespace, list nodes, create statefulsets and pods, to list a few.
 In this context, note that: